ilia92/homes_mining/home_univ/pho/Readme.txt

    on 1080Ti).
 You may specify this option per-GPU.

 -rvram <n>
-   Minimum free VRAM in MB (-1: don't check; default: 384 for Windows, and 128 for Linux)
+   Minimum free VRAM in MB (-1: don’t check; default: 384 for Windows, and 128 for Linux)

 -altinit